 A series of circumstances led me to reread Amabelle’s story as narrated in The Farming of Bones by Edwidge Danticat.
 For me, the story underscores the important role literature plays in forcing us to think of the human side of historical events, in this case, as it relates to the very hot topic of immigration.
-Continue reading “Review-The Farming of Bones by Edwidge Danticat”
+Continue reading “Reflections-The Farming of Bones by Edwidge Danticat”

 Nikki Alvarez thinks Montserrat just might be the place where she can piece together her fractured life and finally turn her back on her secret past.
 She has three supportive friends, Roxie, Bella, and Monique, who featured in the first book in Golden’s Return to Love Series (Love’s Sweet Joy), and a growing attraction for Dane Maartens, a police man whose sons Nikki has been hired to babysit.
 Continue reading “Review-In Plain Sight (Return to Love Series Book Two)”

 I must confess I don’t watch a lot of movies, I much prefer to read a book.
 However, I was intrigued by the preview of this movie and I am a big fan of David Oyelowo (sigh).

 I found the story fascinating.
 A true story in which the marriage between Prince Seretse Khama of Botswana and a white Londoner is thwarted by the British government as they try to curry favor with the South African government and maintain their supply of that country’s minerals.
 After I watched the movie I did some research on the history of Botswana to try to separate fact from fiction.
 I wish I could say that the truth of the complicity and greed of these larger nations was shocking but I realised that the emotions I was feeling were the same emotions my grand children will feel when they learn the motives behind many of the decisions being made in the US government today.
 Continue reading “A United Kingdom-Movie Review”